Morag Wise, Lady Wise

-Morag Barbara Wise, Lady Wise, PC (born 1963) is a Senator of the College of Justice, a judge of the Scotland's Supreme Courts.
+Morag Barbara Wise, Lady Wise, PC (born 22 January 1963) is the President of the Scottish Tribunals and a Senator of the College of Justice, a judge of the Scotland's Supreme Courts.

-Education

-Wise obtained an LL.B (Hons) and Dip.
-L.P. the University of Aberdeen and LL.M from McGill University in Montreal.
+Early life and education

+Wise was born on 11 January 1963 to Barbara (née Gillies) and Leslie James Wise.

+She studied law at the University of Aberdeen graduating in 1985 with an LLB with first class honours, followed in 1986 with a Diploma in Legal Practice.
+In 1995, she received her LL.M. from McGill University, Montreal.

 Legal career

 Wise became a solicitor in 1989 and joined Morton Fraser LLP.
 In 1993, she was called to the bar, joining Westwater Advocates, and specialised in family law.
 Wise became a Queen's Counsel in 2005, and was appointed a Temporary Judge of the Court of Session in 2008.
 On 6 February 2013, she was appointed a Senator of the College of Justice, taking the judicial title Lady Wise.

 In 2005, Wise became a member of the Disciplinary Committee of the Faculty of Advocates She became chair of the Advocates' Family Law Association in 2007, having served as vice chair since 2000.

 On 7 December 2021, it was announced that Wise had been appointed to the Inner House of the Court of Session with effect from 5 January 2022.
-She was appointed to Her Majesty's Privy Council on 12 April 2022 allowing her the honorific The Right Honourable.
+She was sworn of Her Majesty's Privy Council on 12 April 2022 allowing her the honorific The Right Honourable.

+On 5 April 2023, she was appointed President of Scottish Tribunals, succeeding Lord Woolman.

+Publications and honours

+Wise has contributed to several editions of the legal works The Law of Scotland by Gloag and Henderson and A Practical Guide to Human Rights Law in Scotland edited by Lord Reed.

+In 2015, Wise received an Honorary LLD from the University of Aberdeen.

+Personal life

+In 1994, Wise married Alastair McEwan with whom she has two daughters and one son.